New Zealand offers some spectacular summer swims, as well as several hot springs for swimming in the outdoors all year round.

 Swim safe, have fun and remember that no matter how cold the water is, it's alright once you're in!

-South Island Hot Springs
+South Island Hot Springs and Warm Pools

 The biggest public hot spring complex on the South Island with the widest range of pool temperatures

 and water-based activities, including a lazy river and several giant water slides.
 It's under two hours

 drive from Christchurch to this little hamlet in the hills…

 Nestled into the side of a pine forest mountain and overlooking Lake Tekapo, this is